haye8277/haye8277.github.io/about.md

 My name is Jacob, I am a Developer and an Experimental Music producer.

-Checkout my <a href="http://www.kneejar.com">Blog</a> for a look inside of what I am doing or check out my projects to check out my latest work or what is to come.
+Check out my <a href="http://www.kneejar.com">Blog</a> for a look inside of what I am doing or check out my projects to check out my latest work or what is to come.

 ## Programming